 Key Track(s): “He Got Game”

-Review: He Got Game was Public Enemy’s second project with director Spike Lee, and this time around they did the entire soundtrack.
+Review: He Got Game was Public Enemy’s second project with film director Spike Lee, and this time around they did an entire soundtrack.
 The album can be seen as either the end of the early era of the band, or the beginning of the later years.
 As members defected throughout the 1990s, and after a roughly three-year hiatus, this was an attempt to bring the departed back in and perhaps have something close to the original lineup working together again.
 Allegedly, the project was handed off to Hank Shocklee.
 A year later, as the final deadline approached, Shocklee had only a single song fully completed, at which point more recent contributors like Kerwin “Sleek” Young, Gary G-Wiz and Abnes “Abnormal” Dubose threw together the rest of the album in a matter of days.
 Eric “Vietnam” Sadler refused to work with Hank Shocklee, but coordinated work with other producers on some songs Shocklee was not involved with.
 These accounts don’t always include Shocklee’s perspective though.
 Yet most of the tracks seem underdeveloped.
 There are good ideas everywhere, but not all of the beats seem complete, tending toward an economical spareness that seems short of what the lyrics demand.
 Listener reactions are divided, with critics at the time praising it and moderate commercial sales occurring (this would be the last PE album with any “chart” success to speak of) though many long-time fans consider this a lesser PE effort.
 Without question, the title track (produced by Hank and Keith Shocklee) is one of the band’s best, adeptly moving into a more R&B-influenced style with a recognizable, melodic sample driving the entire song — an approach that was very popular by this time.
 The lyrics also hit a perfect balance between an anthemic rallying cry and biting social commentary, tied together with sports metaphors.
 This was the most expensive Public Enemy album to make (it cost over $1 million).
 The band sort of dissolved in the aftermath, with many questions raised as to where the money went with production this rushed, and Chuck D sort of (re-)asserting himself as the bandleader going forward.
 Terminator X would leave after the next album, later claiming (contrary to Chuck D’s explanation) that his departure was due to financial hardships imposed on him by Chuck D as retribution for appearing to side with Hank Shocklee amid the infighting.
 This was the nail in the coffin for any hopes of the original PE lineup ever cooperating again.

 There’s a Poison Goin’ On… (1999)